Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/basic-mod1.md

 165 248 94 346 299 73 198 221 313 137 205 87 336 110 186 69 223 213 216 216 177 138
 ```

+### Decrypting the Message
 >[!todo]+ Decryption Script
->I used a python script to decrypt the message above in order to get the flag The following shows my code.
+>I used a python script to decrypt the message above in order to get the flag.
+The following shows my code.
 >```python
+># Based on the specifications in the challenge description
 >chrs = "ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789_"
 >
 >enc_message = "165 248 94 346 299 73 198 221 313 137 205 87 336 110 186 69 223 213 216 216 177 138"